ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/deploy.md

 ## Containerize the Model

-In order to create a docker container for the trained model with the scripts to deploy this model, observe the Dockerfile in the project containing the contents as shown:
+You will use the Dockerfile included in your repository to create a docker container for the trained model and the scripts to deploy this model.
+Lets look at the `Dockerfile`:

 ```console
 # Use the official PyTorch image as the base image